Skip to content

 Compare software against the real cost of manual ordering.

-A wholesale ordering software business case should compare the current cost of calls, emails, WhatsApp orders, corrections, missed context and invoice cleanup against a measured app and web rollout.
-The buying decision should connect customer adoption, staff workload, account pricing, fulfilment detail and finance cleanup instead of stopping at feature lists.
+The buying decision must connect customer adoption, staff workload, account pricing, fulfilment detail and finance cleanup instead of stopping at feature lists.

 01